In study of Lashon HaQodesh, the Holy Tongue, Ivrit, Hebrew, I noticed something interesting.

 ACH is composed of the Hebrew letters א Aleph which is the ancient picture of an Ox meaning Strong and ח Chet which is the ancient picture of a Tent Wall meaning Protector for the ones inside.

-The Bible encourages us to be our brother’s keeper.
-Galatians 6:2 - Bear ye one another's burdens, and so fulfil the law of Messiah.
-Mishley, Proverbs 18:24- there is a friend who sticks closer than a brother.
+The Bible says to be our brother’s keeper.
+“Bear ye one another's burdens, and so fulfil the law of Messiah.”(Mishley, Proverbs 18:24) “there is a friend who sticks closer than a brother.”
+(Galatians 6:2)

+We know that a nurse cares for others.
+I believe there is a parallel here that we need to catch.
 As we are Mishpachah, Family or Brethren in Messiah, we need to take care (be nurses, strong protectors) of one another.
 Of course we already know this, but to see it divinely manifested in YHWH’s Lashon HaQodesh- well, that just accents the importance!

-Brother = ACH = Nurse = Strong Protector
+BROTHER = ACH = NURSE = STRONG PROTECTOR

 Another Hebrew word that has two meanings also struck out at me recently.
 The word for Beloved is DOD דוד.
 It has the ד Dahlet at the beginning and ending and it is the ancient picture of a door.
 It means entrance and also represents those who need provision or the poor.
 Makes me think- Blessed are the poor in spirit for theirs is the kingdom of Heaven!
-Matthew 5:3 )
+(Matthew 5:3 )

 So here through the Hebrew letters we see the definition of Beloved= One who welcomes those with need and adds them to the home providing for their needs.

 The Word DOD has another meaning.
 It is also the word for Uncle.
 Look at that!

 Abraham was the Uncle to Lot.
 He treated Lot as his beloved by looking out for his welfare.
 He let him choose the best land and he also rescued him and all his family when they were captured.
 (Bereshiyt, Genesis 13, 14) As a child I adored my mom’s twin sister.
 She made me feel so special as though I was her own daughter.
-Uncles/Aunts have a special role in the family.
-Uncles add to the opportunities of growth possible with their beloved ways.
+Uncles/Aunts have a special role in the family and add to the opportunities of growth possible with their beloved ways.